d7networks/zabbix/README.md

 For FREE sms credits signup at https://d7networks.com.

-We used python script for sending SMS notifications in zabbix platfrom using D7SMS gateway.
+We used Python script for sending SMS notifications in zabbix platfrom using D7SMS gateway.

 ## Getting Started
 These instructions will get you a copy of the script and configuration guidelines for setting it up in zabbix